hanjingo/doc/SYSTEM_DESIGN/api_design.md

 API Keys can be configured with different permission levels, such as:

-- Read-Only Access: the API Key allows fetching data but restricts modification.
+- Read-Only Access: The API Key allows fetching data but restricts modification.
 - Write Access: The API Key permits data updates but restricts administrative changes.
 - Admin Access: Full access to API resources, including sensitive operations.